PromptAI/promptdialog/docs/advance_control/define_slot_code.md

         return additional_slots + domain_slots
 ```
 The `required_slots` function returns a list of slots that the form needs to collect.
 Before the chatbot asks for filling any slot, rasa will execute the `required_slots` function to determine which slots should be collected.
 Consequently, we can use the `tracker.get_slot` function to obtain previously filled slots, and then return the slots that need to be collected.
+Note that if you need not change required slots dynamically, you need not touch this function.
+PromptDialog will automatically generate the required slots based on the form diagram.

 The feature is available when you click the **Slots** node and then choose Edit Node.
 It will be displayed on the right panel.